 - People who are sponsored by another gallóglach are always allowed to join.

+More details on each of these methods of joining the gallóglaigh are available on our website.
 It is worth noting that joining the gallóglaigh is never used as a punishment in the Five Realms, instead it is seen as an opportunity to prove yourself and achieve greatness.

 - How your character is joining the gallóglaigh (as above);